mastershifu24/ML-projects/README.md

 The outcomes of the research can be published in scientific journals, contributing to the knowledge base and serving as a reference for future studies in the field of chemical engineering and process control.
 Overall, this project combines the power of autoencoders, neural networks, and chemical engineering expertise to develop a fault detection and diagnosis system with significant benefits for different industries.

-# Project Title: "Predictive Modeling and Analysis of Stock Market Performance in the Technology Sector"
+# Project 3: Predictive Modeling and Analysis of Stock Market Performance in the Technology Sector

 Project Description:
 The project aims to develop a predictive modeling and analysis framework to assess stock market performance within the technology sector.
 By leveraging historical stock market data and advanced machine learning techniques, this project offers valuable insights for technology companies and investors.